 Proofing Behaviors and Troubleshooting

 Proofing is the last step in training your dog to do any new behavior.
-Learn how to proof behaviors so your dog will be as obedient at the park or a friend’s house is he is in your own living room.
+Learn how to proof behaviors so your dog will be as obedient at the park or a friend’s house if he is in your living room.

 Remember, just because you have reached the final stages of training, it doesn’t mean that behavior problems won’t crop up.
 Learn about the most common dog behavior problems and how to deal with them.
 These guides will help you navigate this part of the training process: